BugSwarm/bugswarm/docs/How-Matching-Is-Defined-for-Reproducibility.md

 # How Matching Is Defined for Reproducibility

 ## Overview
-The term **matching** describes whether the attributes extracted from the reproduced build log are equivalent to those extracted from the original Travis build log.
+The term **matching** describes whether the attributes extracted from the reproduced build log are equivalent to those extracted from the original build log.

 ## Compared Attributes
 The following is a subset of attributes compared to decide matching.